rails/webpacker/README.md

 ### Yarn Integrity

-By default, in development, webpacker runs a yarn integrity check to ensure that all local npm packages are up-to-date.
+By default, in development, webpacker runs a yarn integrity check to ensure that all local JavaScript packages are up-to-date.
 This is similar to what bundler does currently in Rails, but for JavaScript packages.
 If your system is out of date, then Rails will not initialize.
-You will be asked to upgrade your local npm packages by running `yarn install`.
+You will be asked to upgrade your local JavaScript packages by running `yarn install`.

 To turn off this option, you will need to override the default by adding a new config option to your Rails development environment configuration file (`config/environment/development.rb`):